 That’s why showing every module to everyone makes no sense.

-A sales manager doesn’t need to understand backend settings.
+A Sales Lead requires deep training on CRM & Quotations, while isolating them from Backend Configuration to prevent cognitive overload.
 An HR officer doesn’t need access to warehouse reports.
 Each role should be trained based on what they’ll actually use.

 This keeps the training focused and short.
 It also helps people feel more confident, because they’re not being overwhelmed with features they don’t need.